 Kelly Kowall - President and Founder

 Kelly is the Gold Star Mother of Spc.
 Corey Kowall.
 Her experiences as a Certified Life Coach, 10+ years as Business Owner and over 30 years in Sales & Marketing have proven to be very beneficial to this non-profit organizations and the programs it provides.
 In 2012 she completed her training and became certified as a Grief Support Provider from the AGA.
 Her creativity and drive is priceless.
-She is also an active member of the American Gold Star Mothers Association and VFW Ladies Aux.
+She is also an active member of the American Gold Star Mothers Association, VFW Ladies Aux and the American Legion Ladies Aux.

 Chelle came to us in July of 2015 after the death of her grandson Spc4 Christopher Cooper.
 She is a proud veteran of the U.S. Air Force where she retired after serving 20 years in the active, Reserve, & National Guard component.
 She is a fifth generation veteran and is one of three generations of women who served.
 Chelle understands the sacrifices one makes while serving.
 She also understands that you can survive the battlefield but still lose your life due to the horrors of war.
 Currently she has a facebook page for her Free Spirit’s WIMSA Trike which you can check out at https://www.facebook.com/FreeSpiritsWimsaTrike/.
 Chelle helps maintain the Facebook page for My Warrior’s Place, raises funds, and makes donations of her time, money, & property to support us in a myriad of ways.